SkeideLab/SLANG-analysis/README.md

 [![MIT license](https://img.shields.io/badge/license-MIT-green)](LICENSE)
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-Scripts for preprocessing cross-sectional and longitudinal fMRI data
+Scripts for preprocessing fMRI data

 ## Installation